Some Hamlets and Townships of Dewsbury mentioned in this article:

 Richard Hemingway of Earlsheaton and Southowram, born 1577 – Migration of the Hemingways from Southowram

 The first indication of the origin of Richard Hemingway of Earlsheaton was found by researcher Cecily Sterry (who sadly died in 2012).
 Her research shows that Richard was the son of John Hemingway and Agnes Maud, of the Walterclough, Southowram.
-An Abraham Hemingway had settled in the next parish to Soothill, at Gawthorpe, and Cecily Sterry found that he was Richard’s older brother.
-Their parents John Hemingway and Agnes Maud lived at the Walterclough, Southowram and all their children were born there.
+An Abraham Hemingway had settled near to Earlsheaton, at Gawthorpe, and Cecily Sterry found that he was Richard’s older brother.
+Their parents John Hemingway and Agnes Maud lived at the Walterclough, Southowram and all the children of the marriage were born in Southowram.

 “John Hemyngway of the Walterclough desires that his goods should be divided into three parts, of which his wife Anne is to have one part, one other third part he bequeathes to John, Arthure, and Anne, his children, to be divided equally amongst them.
 Grace, his daughter, is to have 6s.
 8d. provided her husband — John Wilkinson– should release to the executors “all manner of demands to my goods”.